Mike KrauseExecutive Director

 Before coming to THEC in 2012, he was the Director of Policy and Research for the Tennessee Secretary of State’s Office.
 Prior to that position, he was appointed by Lieutenant Governor Ron Ramsey to serve as the Chief Engrossing Clerk of the Tennessee Senate.
 In this role, he was an officer of the Senate, enrolled legislation for signature into law, and published the annual Senate Journal.
 Scott is a licensed attorney and graduate of both Western Kentucky University and the Nashville School of Law.

-Peter Abernathy oversees THEC/TSAC’s legal and compliance division. including THEC/TSAC’s contracts, legislative affairs, rulemaking, and oversight of institutional compliance with the state’s grant and scholarship programs.
+Peter Abernathy oversees THEC/TSAC’s Student Aid and Compliance bureau, including THEC/TSAC’s contracts, legislative affairs, rulemaking, and oversight of institutional compliance with the state’s grant and scholarship programs.
 Peter also provides assistance in coordinating the management of THEC/TSAC’s loan, outreach, and grant and scholarship divisions.

 Prior to coming to THEC/TSAC in 2008, Peter worked in the Department of Finance and Administration’s Budget Division for 12 years as the coordinator of K-12 and Higher Education’s budgets.
 He earned a B.A. in English from the University of Tennessee, a Master’s in Public Administration from North Carolina State University, and a J.D. from the Nashville School of Law.

 Jason CavenderChief Fiscal Officer